-List the percent complete based on the ratio of current years costs and previous years costs to the estimated (or contract) final cost.
+List the percent complete based on the ratio of Project Total (All Years) costs to the estimated (or contract) final cost.
 This is the total % complete as of the end of this fiscal year.
 For example, if \$800,000 has been expended on a \$1,000,000 project, enter 80%.
-Do not mark the project as 100% complete until the retainage has been released and all payments are complete.
+Do not mark the project as

+100% complete until the retainage has been released and all payments are complete.